Sarthak-Arya/saas-platform-website/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
 See the [LICENSE](https://github.com/Sarthak-Arya/saas-platform-website/blob/main/LICENSE) file for more information.

 ## Acknowledgements